User guide

 Upload raw DAS data, review the result, and remove the server files.

 HADRON FieldLab is a public technology demonstration for evaluation testing.
-It is built to accept common DAS and seismic recording formats, return a reviewable result package, and keep the workflow understandable without exposing proprietary implementation details.
+It is built to accept common DAS and waveform containers, plus selected seismic exchange files for trace-level intake, return a reviewable result package, and keep the workflow understandable without exposing proprietary implementation details.

 1. Before You Upload